PerezHz/TaylorIntegration.jl/docs/src/lorenz_lyapunov.md

 nothing # hide
 ```

-We set the initial conditions, the initial and final integration times:
+We define the initial conditions, the initial and final integration times
+for the integration:
 ```@example lorenz
 const x0 = [19.0, 20.0, 50.0] #the initial condition
 const t0 = 0.0     #the initial time